Facts about Cockroaches

 Effect / Impact

-Cockroaches can passively transport pathogenic microbes on their body surfaces, particularly in environments such as hospital.
+Cockroaches can passively transport pathogenic microbes on their body surfaces, particularly in environments such as hospitals.
 Cockroaches are linked with allergic reactions in humans.
 The most common of which is asthma.

 Cockroaches have also been know to carry organisms that cause salmonella, typhoid fever, cholera, dysentery, leprosy, and plague.
 Due to their unsanitary eating habits, cockroaches can pass harmful pathogens through their droppings.
 When a cockroach feasts on something contaminated, such as a raw piece of chicken or animal feces, the organism will enter, and may lay dormant in their digestive system.
 The pathogen will then be excreted in cockroach droppings and will contaminate surfaces and food.